HIT2GAP-EU-PROJECT/Modules-Documentation/modules-data-exchange.md

 ### Module developer

 The module developer needs to provide information about its module to either the administrator, or the openBMS directly.
-In the second case, this can through the following steps:
+In the second case, this can be done through the following steps:

 * inform the module (https://h2g-platform-core.nobatek.com/api/v0/api-docs/redoc#tag/services)
 ```
 POST https://h2g-platform-core.nobatek.com/api/v0/services/
 ```
-The operation returns a UUID (Unique Identifier) for the module
+The operation returns an UUID (Unique Identifier) for the module

 * inform one or many model(s) for the module (https://h2g-platform-core.nobatek.com/api/v0/api-docs/redoc#tag/models)
 ```
 POST https://h2g-platform-core.nobatek.com/api/v0/models/
 ```
-The operation returns a UUID (Unique Identifier) for the model.
+The operation returns an UUID (Unique Identifier) for the model.
 The UUID of the module is required.

 * inform one/many output(s) for the module (https://h2g-platform-core.nobatek.com/api/v0/api-docs/redoc#tag/outputs)
 An output can be of two forms: it is either a time series, or an event.
 If the module generate predicted values, simulation outputs... then the output is a time series.
-If the module generates some information about the status of the monitored building, then it generates an event
+If the module generates some information about the status of the monitored building, then it generates an event.
 The UUID of both the module and the model are required.
 ```
 POST https://h2g-platform-core.nobatek.com/api/v0/outputs/events/